initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

 ---
 name: 'IC3 Blockchain Camp 2023'
-location: Roosevelt Island - New York, NY
+location: Cornell Tech (Roosevelt Island) New York, NY
 start: 2023-06-12
 end: 2023-06-18
 summary: Join us for the 8th Annual IC3 Blockchain Camp!
 This 7-day experience will be hosted for the first time on the Cornell Tech Campus on Roosevelt Island in New York, NY.